PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 However, after deploying it's not possible to rollback to a prior version of a deployed workflow.

 You can still edit a deployed workflow, just like in v1 but automatic version rollbacks are not currently possible.

+### Replaying production events

+In the v2 builder, you can still view individual events that trigger your v2 workflows in the **Inspector** events log.
+You can delete specific events or all of them in one click as well.

+However, at this time it's replaying past events against your deploy v2 workflows is not possible.

 ## FAQs